jentaruno/instagram-guess-who/README.md

 - if connection closed, start game.

 ## Build
+To build for each platform, update the manifest specified in `vite.config.js` and then run:

 ```bash
 npm run build
 ```

+Build *should* create a zip file of the dist folder `igw_build.zip` appropriately formatted for upload to web extension stores.

 Add it to Chrome/Firefox extension, TODO link instructions